autogoal/autogoal/docs/examples/solving_meddocan_2019.md

 ## Relevant imports

-Most of this example follows the same logic as the [ICML UCI example](/examples/solving_uci_datasets).
+Most of this example follows the same logic as the [EMNLP UCI example](/examples/solving_uci_datasets).
 First the necessary imports

 ```python